Yield mechanisms

 Red zone

-The Chickadee kernel must be compiled with the GCC flag -mno-red-zone
+The Chickadee kernel must be compiled with the GCC flag -mno-red-zone, which

 disables the x86-64 red